UCL-EO/GEOG0027/README.md

 | Week 11 | Revision | 22/3/2021 Coursework Q&As |

-Lectures are pre-recorded and all computing sessions will be availible through [MS Teams](https://teams.microsoft.com/l/team/19%3a7fe97b7d70084f6ea4ba979d90cc95c9%40thread.tacv2/conversations?groupId=5f67ce51-b3b4-4366-ae95-6ecdb3f09694&tenantId=1faf88fe-a998-4c5b-93c9-210a11d9a5c2) on Monday 9:00-10:00.
-You will also need to access a Virtual UCL PC during the live sessions through [UCL Desktop Anywhere](https://my.desktop.ucl.ac.uk/).
-Additional help info can be found at: https://www.ucl.ac.uk/isd/how-to/how-to-log-to-virtual-teaching-pc
+Lectures for this module are pre-recorded and all computing sessions are available through MS Teams on Monday 9:00-10:00.
+You will also need to access a Virtual UCL PC during the live sessions through UCL Desktop Anywhere (see help info at https://www.ucl.ac.uk/isd/how-to/how-to-log-to-virtual-teaching-pc).
+There will be optional drop-in help sessions run by PGTA every Monday and Thursday 10:00-11:00 through the same MS Teams channel.

+#### ENVI Software
+ENVI 5.5.3 will be available to registered students through Virtual UCL PCs during the live sessions via UCL Desktop Anywhere (see help info at https://www.ucl.ac.uk/isd/how-to/how-to-log-to-virtual-teaching-pc).

-For ad-hoc use of ENVI software outside of the live hours, it can be accessed from [UCL Desktop Anywhere](https://my.desktop.ucl.ac.uk/).
-We will use the ENVI 5.5.3  (or ENVI Classic 5.5.3) version for the guided practicals before half term, and then ENVI with IDL for the assessed coursework practical.
-Although you could install ENVI on your personal computer with UCL license (http://swdb.ucl.ac.uk/package/view/id/142?filter=envi), support will be limited from the teaching staff.
-We recommend using the Desktop@UCL during the term time for best support and accessibility.
+For ad-hoc use of ENVI software outside of the live hours, it can be accessed from UCL Desktop Anywhere.
+We will use the ENVI 5.5.3  (not ENVI Classic 5.5.3) version for the guided practicals before half term, and then ENVI 5.5.3 with IDL for the assessed coursework project.
+Additionally, you can install ENVI on your personal computer with a UCL license (http://swdb.ucl.ac.uk/package/view/id/142?filter=envi).
+However, support might be limited from the teaching staff.
+Thus, we recommend using Desktop@UCL during the term time for best support and accessibility.

 -----------------------------------